Wheel Options Campaign Eligibility Requirements

 The Wheel Options statewide promotion is hosted each October and is open to qualified commute participants in Washington state.
 The statewide campaign is a commute-based contest.

-Wheel Options is encouraging employees around the state to love their commutes by saving, sharing and tracking saved/shared rides during October.
-Participants who live or work in Washington state and complete and log at least six days of Wheel Options commutes will be entered to win a host of great rewards.
-Rewards include a $1,500 or $500 Tango Card Reward Link or one of more than a dozen $50 retail gift cards.
-The top two winners may choose a reward they love, as Tango allows winners to choose between more than eight-dozen top retail brands and non-profits—spending all the winnings on one brand, donating to charity or splitting it up amongst multiple options.
-You may also set up incentives and rewards to be won in your own network.
+Wheel Options is encouraging employees around the state to Be A Commute Super Hero by saving, sharing and tracking saved/shared rides during October.
+Participants who live or work in Washington state and complete and record at least six days of Wheel Options commutes will be entered to win a host of great rewards.
+Rewards include a $1,500 or $500 digital reward link (via Tango digital reward catalog – visit this outside link – www.tangocard.com/card/use for details) or one of more than a dozen $50 retail gift cards.
+The digital reward link allows winners to choose between more than eight-dozen top online retail brands and non-profits—spending all the winnings on one brand, donating to charity or splitting it up among multiple options.
+Specific employers, modes, cities or counties may also have participant rewards.

-Employees will also have the chance to win weekly rewards by posting snapshots of themselves on how they are loving their commute via their preferred, new or combined smart commute mode to the Pierce Trips Facebook page.
+Employees will also have the chance to win weekly rewards by posting snapshots of themselves on how they are being a Commuter Super Hero by showing their preferred, new or combined Wheel Options mode to the Pierce Trips Facebook page.

 What Modes Qualify?